 August 31, 2018

 Educators and administrators across the U.S. often find themselves conflicted on the topic of online high school courses.
-On the one hand, online courses stand as a way to prepare learners for the academic and professional worlds they will soon enter where they will operate increasingly in a digital environment and use new technology.
+On the one hand, online courses stand as a way to help learners prepare for educational and professional opportunities.
 They’re also more flexible and, in many cases, more accessible.
 But on the other hand, virtual courses typically deliver poor results.
 The average virtual charter school student performs significantly worse than their brick-and-mortar peers.
 A district in North Carolina thinks they have a solution to this issue.
 Beginning this week, high schoolers in the Henderson County school system have been able to choose which format to learn in.
 Educators in the district have developed an in-house online curriculum for 16 different courses.